 Following this approach will increase your business’s level of protection.

 Fun Scenarios to Explain How Much is General Liability Insurance for Small Business in Canada

-As we’ve explained throughout the article, how much is general liability for small business depends on the nature of the business.
+As we’ve explained throughout the article, how much is a general liability for small businesses depends on the nature of the business.
 Sometimes, you may need to purchase different types of additional coverage, depending on the way you run your business.
 For instance, if your business owns delivery vehicles, you will have to purchase commercial auto insurance coverage.

 Although there are no average business liability insurance costs for both small businesses, we can look at these scenarios to be clear:

 - A small scale shoe cobbler perched quiet downtown street corner would need to have both property and liability coverage.
 The two could run at about $1,200 per year.
 If they have additional employees and need workers’ compensation, those aspects will lead to extra costs.